 Let's line them up side by side~

-As you can see, Koyo's anti-reflective is blacker.
-It may be difficult to see the difference depending on the display.
+As you can see, Koyo's VL Flock Sheet is blacker.
+It may be difficult to see the difference depending on your monitor.

 But what can you tell by looking at this lining photo?
-Anti-reflective flock sheets are a slightly stiff rayon base material, it lacks flexibility and it is difficult to handle.
+Our light absorbing flock sheets are slightly stiff rayon base materials so it lacks flexibility and it is difficult to handle.